 As an HVAC technician, you must have made some extra effort to install the entire system properly so that your customers can taste comfort in their house and want to ensure it lasts longer, isn’t it?

-The more the HVAC system is maintained, the more it can increase its lifespan.
+The more the heating and cooling unit is maintained, the more it can increase its lifespan.

 Clogged drain pipes and water leaks